goyek/goyek/docs/contributing.md

 You may use [Gitpod](https://gitpod.io/#https://github.com/goyek/goyek) to experiment with the codebase.

-The [releasing documentation](releasing.md) describes how to prepare and publis a new release.
+The [releasing documentation](releasing.md) describes how to prepare and publish a new release.